4Subsea/waveresponse-python/docs/user_guide/rigid_transform.rst

 With ``waveresponse`` you can easily transform RAOs from one location (*i*) to another (*j*) on a rigid body by calling the :meth:`~waveresponse.rigid_transform` method.
-You must then provide a translation vector, ``t``, that gives the coordinates of point *j* relative to point *i*.
+You must then provide a translation vector, `t`, that determines the coordinates of point *j* relative to point *i*.

 .. code-block:: python